aws/amazon-documentdb-odbc-driver/src/markdown/index.md

 ## Setup and Usage

-To set up and use the DocumentDB JDBC driver, see [Amazon DocumentDB ODBC Driver Setup](setup/setup.md).
+To set up and use the DocumentDB ODBC driver, see [Amazon DocumentDB ODBC Driver Setup](setup/setup.md).

 ## Connection String Syntax